 The former leader of the Sacred Order of Holy Knights.
 When he was 7 years old, the Crusades were already in full swing and he would've been just another unfortunate victim of the Gear attacks... if he wasn't saved by a mysterious man named Frederick.
 Some time later he joined the Sacred Order, eventually becoming its leader.
 More than half a century later he invites Sol Badguy to join the Order, and encounters Ky Kiske who wanted to join the Order.
 Kliff refuses him, telling him to train and meet him in five years.
 Five years later, he met Ky again, now a powerful warrior and genius tactician, and recruits him without regrets.

 During the First Holy War, he encounters Justice, who defeats him in their 17th duel.
 Ky attempts to attack Justice upon seeing his master injured, but fails.
 Kliff bore witness to Sol's failure to fully defeat Justice, which fueled his dissension from the Order.
-Knowing that Sol is destined for something greater than where he is now, he assists Sol in taking the Fuuenken with him, which Ky finds out about and which sparks his hatred for Sol.
+Knowing that Sol is destined for something greater than where he is now, he passively assists Sol in taking the Fuuenken with him, which Ky finds out about, elevating his already mounting dislike for Sol into all-out hatred.

 Eventually he retires and passes the leadership of the Order to Ky.
 He entered the First Sacred Knights Tournament in order to stop the revival of Justice, but is shocked that his adopted son Testament, now a Gear, is behind the curtains.
 He is killed by a resurrected Justice in their final, 18th duel.
 After his death, the Sacred Knights of the Holy Order are disbanded.
 He was notable for ability to use Ki, something that was considered exclusive to Asians.

-Voiced by: Takuya Morito (GG), Yumiko Ogawa (XX, AC+ Battle Voice), Wakana Sakuraba (AC+ Story Voice)
+Voiced by: Takuya Morito (GG), Yumiko Ogawa (XX, AC+ Battle Voice), Wakana Sakuraba (AC+ Story Voice), Kazue Fujita (Xrd)